 Image matching services

-As described earlier, there is an unlimited body of knowledge about the people, places and events shown in an image collection—far more than could ever be stuffed into a database.
-Linking media objects to data stacks will be a key tool to understanding the subject matter of the photo in a programmatic context.
+As described earlier, there is an unlimited body of knowledge about the people, places, and events shown in an image collection—far more than could ever be stuffed into a database.
+Linking media objects to data stacks will be a key tool for understanding the subject matter of the photo in a programmatic context.

 I use this term to mean the personal data that you create as you move through the world, which could be used to help understand the meaning and context of an image.
-Your calendar entries, texts or emails all contain information that is useful for automatically tagging images.
-There are lots of difficult privacy issues related to this, but it’s the most promising way to automatically attach knowledge specific to the creator to the object.
+Your calendar entries, texts, or emails all contain information that is useful for automatically tagging images.
+There are many difficult privacy issues related to this, but it’s the most promising way to attach knowledge specific to the creator to the object automatically.

 Natural Language Processing